 Fruit compote is such a simple recipe to pull together on a whim.
 Whether you are out of maple syrup for your pancakes, using up excess fruit or adding just the right finishing touch to a sweet or savory dish, you’ll become a devoted fan of this fancy-sounding but super simple way of creating a sauce with fruit.
+(This post was first published in 2013, updated June 2019)

 Out of maple syrup on Pancake Sunday – what is a good mom to do?
 Make an omelette?
 Serve fake syrup?
 Go out?